-Plyometric exercises are a set of moves that elevate your workout routine to a complete new level.
+Plyometric exercises are bodyweight moves that elevate your workout routine to a complete new level.
 As it involves rapid stretching and contracting of muscles, these Plyo exercises help you to burn fat, improve speed and strength, and boost muscular power.

 This is a kind of jumping training exercises in which your muscles utilize maximum force which will enhance the efficacy of your sweat sessions.